Terriao/OpenDPC/README.md

 About 12–15 minutes for the nine sequences in one group, under the default Dichotomizing search mode.
 Each sequence converges in 4–5 paired comparisons, plus the mandatory 6 s dwell time per comparison.
 Linear mode roughly quadruples the duration.

 **Can I plug in my own distortion ladder?**
 Yes.
-The JND harness only needs an ordered set of subfolders, one per rate point, with the same frame count and indexing as the reference.
-Whether the distortions come from V-PCC, G-PCC, a learned codec, or hand-injected noise is opaque to the harness — preprocess them through PontZen and they load like any other sequence.
+The JND module only needs an ordered set of subfolders, one per rate point, with the same frame count and indexing as the reference.
+Whether the distortions come from V-PCC, G-PCC, a learned codec, or hand-injected noise is opaque to the module — preprocess them through PontZen and they load like any other sequence.

 **Why does the JND module need so much VRAM?**
 The paired-comparison view holds both the reference and the candidate distorted sequence in VRAM simultaneously, so playback never stalls on disk I/O. As a rule of thumb, free VRAM should exceed the combined packed size of the two sequences being compared.